javaweb27/SIGNAL-CLONE/README.md

 # SIGNAL CLONE

 It is a clone of UI of Signal.\
-The user can switch between Dark and Light colors, between Spanish and English languages and write messages in a basic global chat.\
+The user can register with email instead of phone number, switch between Dark and Light colors, between Spanish and English languages and write messages in a basic global chat.\
 Express in Node is used for the APIs.

 Single Page Aplication (SPA)